brutalismbot/slack-api/README.md

-# api
+# Brutalismbot API

-Brutalismbot REST API for interfacing with Slack
+Brutalismbot REST API for interfacing with Slack.